Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/plant/shambling-mound.md

 NoteIcon: monster
 BestiaryType: plant
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 270, Curse of Strahd, Hoard of the Dragon Queen, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Candlekeep Mysteries, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Keys from the Golden Vault.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Shambling Mound](2-Mechanics/CLI/bestiary/plant/shambling-mound.md)
 *Source: Monster Manual p.
 270, Curse of Strahd, Hoard of the Dragon Queen, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Candlekeep Mysteries, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Keys from the Golden Vault.
 Available in the SRD.*